 Clan Ewing was traditionally based both in Dumbartonshire & Stirlingshire in the Lennox, and also in Cowal in Argyll.
 The Gaelic word clann means ‘children,’ and clanship is about family first and foremost.
-Our clan takes its name from its founder Ewen of Otter, who lived at Cnoc Mhic Eoghainn (now Balimore, Argyll) near Otter Ferry in the 1300's.
+Our clan takes its name from its founder Ewen of Otter, who may have lived at Cnoc Mhic Eoghainn (now Balimore, Argyll) near Otter Ferry in the late 1200s.
 As his clan, we are all in a sense his children.

-One of the very few historical references to tartan is in the Testament of John Ewing in Heiddykis of Kirkmichael, who died in 1609.
-Among the possessions listed in his testament was his plaid of ‘red and black coloured cloth.’
+One of the few early references to tartan is in a Ewing testament of 1609.
+Among the possessions listed in this testament was a plaid of ‘red and black coloured cloth.’
 This precious reference to an early Ewing tartan forms the basis for our new Ewing Tartan.